andywelters/prometheus-node-demo/readme.md

 2. Logging in with default username and password of "admin"
 3. Setting up the Prometheus Data Source (must specify the server uri of http://localhost:9090/)
 4. Import grafana-dashboard.json to create the Dashboard

+## Testing

+### Load Testing

+run `sudo apt install apache2-utils`

+Generate some load on our application using Apache ab in order to get some data into Prometheus.
+For example, hitting the API 500,000 times with 100 concurrent requests at a time.

+run `sudo apt install apache2-utils` run `ab -n 500000 -c 100 http://localhost:9200/metrics`

+Generate some load on our application using Artillery in order to get some data into Prometheus.
+For example, simulate 5 new users arriving to use the application every second for 600 seconds (resulting in 3000 users arriving in the space of 10 minutes).
+Each user will send 50 messages with a second’s pause in between and disconnect from the server.

+run `artillery run test/websocket-test.yaml`

+Generate both loads

+run `artillery run test/websocket-test.yaml & ab -n 500000 -c 100 http://localhost:9200/metrics`

+Note: All of the above can be run as scripts

+run `npm run http-load`
+run `npm run ws-load`
+run `npm run load`